Do Probiotics Control Psoriasis?

 • Sourdough bread.

 • Probiotic supplements are another good option to treat psoriasis by modulating inflammatory mechanisms in the body.
-But it is essential to consult a health care professional before taking a probiotic supplement.
+However, it is essential to consult a healthcare professional before taking a probiotic supplement.

 How Do Probiotics Control Psoriasis?

 Individuals with psoriasis often have higher amounts of inflammation-causing bacteria in their intestines.
 Adding probiotics to their diet may balance the intestine’s bacterial mix.
-In addition, probiotics stimulate the body’s T cells.
-Because T cells regulate the immune system, probiotics can also reduce inflammation.
+In addition, probiotics stimulate the body’s T cells, and these cells regulate the immune system, probiotics can also reduce inflammation.
 A growing body of literature has revealed that probiotics effectively alleviate psoriasis symptoms.
-Following are past studies that provide evidence that probiotics can help with psoriasis.
+Following are past researches that provide evidence that probiotics can help with psoriasis.

 • Another study conducted in mice considered the effects of Lactobacillus pentosus GMNL-77 on psoriasis, and the study revealed that this strain could prevent skin inflammation and reduce biomarkers of inflammation.